Battle of Linlithgow Bridge: The battle

-In 1526, Margaret persuaded the Earl of Lennox and Cardinal Beaton to support her cause.
+In 1526, Margaret persuaded the Earl of Lennox and Archbishop James Beaton to support her cause.
 Lennox raised an army over 10,000 and marched on Edinburgh from his base in Stirling.
 By this time Archibald Douglas had won the support of James Hamilton, 1st Earl of Arran and the latter was sent to try to delay the march by mustering the people of Linlithgow and the surrounding area.
 Arran arranged his force of 2,500 men on the strategically important Pace Hill overlooking Linlithgow and the River Avon.
 Lennox, seeing the strength of this defensive position had to rethink his plans.

 Lennox intended to outflank and defeat Arran before Douglas could arrive from Edinburgh with reinforcements.
 Downstream from the town, the river was impassable but his scouts found a ford 1 mi upstream, at Manuel Convent.
-Lennox forced a crossing there and advanced on Arran’s flank.
+Lennox forced a crossing there and advanced on Arran's flank.
 However, Arran saw the threat and placed his troops facing south along the ridge of Pace Hill.
-Lennox’s attack was across the Avon, over boggy ground and finally uphill, but he very nearly succeeded in dislodging Arran’s outnumbered men.
+Lennox's attack was across the Avon, over boggy ground and finally uphill, but he very nearly succeeded in dislodging Arran's outnumbered men.
 However time ran out for Lennox as Douglas reinforcements arrived followed by the reluctant King James.

 Many of the Lennox men were killed either on the ridge or along the banks of the river Avon.
 The Earl of Glencairn was captured and Lennox himself was wounded.
 It was said that Lennox surrendered to his opponents but was then murdered by James Hamilton of Finnart.
-The location of Lennox’s murder is commemorated with a cairn that stands at the entrance to the Kettilstoun estate.
+The location of Lennox's murder is commemorated with a cairn that stands at the entrance to the Kettilstoun estate.